tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    The :class:`AudioFile` class represents an audio file on disk, such as a FLAC file, MP3 file, WAVE file and so forth.
-   It is not meant to be instatiated directly, but returned from functions such as :func:`open` which will return an :class:`AudioFile`-compatible object implementing the following methods and attributes.
+   It is not meant to be instatiated directly.
+Instead, functions such as :func:`open` will return :class:`AudioFile`-compatible objects implementing the following methods.

 .. classmethod:: AudioFile.is_type(file)